DanCarl857/web-developer-hiring-project/DOCUMENTATION.md

 The _seeder_ is done using:
 * [VanillaJS]()/[NodeJS]() for the seeder tool.
 * [CommanderJS](https://github.com/tj/commander.js/) - elegant command line library for NodeJS
+* [Faker.js](https://github.com/marak/Faker.js/) - generate massive amounts of realistic fake data in NodeJS and the browser

 _Storage_
 * [MongoDB]() for storage.